Budibase/budibase/README.md

 - **Automate processes, integrate with other tools, and connect to webhooks.** Save time by automating manual processes and workflows.
 From connecting to webhooks, to automating emails, simply tell Budibase what to do and let it work for you.
 You can easily [create new automations for Budibase here](https://github.com/Budibase/automations) or [request new integrations here](https://github.com/Budibase/budibase/discussions?discussions_q=category%3AIdeas).

-- **Cloud hosting and self-hosting.** Users can self-host (see below), or host their apps with Budibase.
-Currently, our cloud hosting offering is limited to the free tier but we aim to change this in the future.
-For heavy usage, we advise users to self-host.

 <p align="center">
   <img alt="Budibase design ui" src="https://imgur.com/v8m6v3q.png">
 </p>